Day of the Dead (1985 film): Plot

-A zombie apocalypse has ravaged the entire world.
-A handful of surviving humans live within a secure underground bunker housing scientists and soldiers in the Everglades.
+Seven years after the events of Dawn of the Dead, the zombie apocalypse has ravaged the entire world.
+The societal structures that used to safeguard civilization have mostly vanished, leaving the scattered remnants of human survivors vastly outnumbered by the zombie populations.
+A handful of scientists and soldiers live within a secure underground missile bunker in the Florida Everglades.
 The scientists are trying to find a solution to the zombie pandemic; the soldiers have been assigned to protect them.
-Dr. Sarah Bowman, her lover and soldier Private Miguel Salazar, radio operator Bill McDermott, and helicopter pilot John fly from their underground base to Fort Myers in an attempt to locate additional survivors.
+Dr. Sarah Bowman, soldier Private Miguel Salazar, radio operator Bill McDermott, and helicopter pilot John fly from their underground base to Fort Myers in an attempt to locate additional survivors.
 They find only a large horde of the undead and return to the base, where they are told that the military detachment's officer-in-charge Major Cooper has died.
-Sarah becomes concerned over Miguel's worsening mental state.
+Sarah becomes concerned over Miguel's worsening mental state, but he lashes out at her until she stops trying to help him.

 Dr. Logan, the lead scientist (nicknamed "Frankenstein" by the soldiers because of his grisly surgical dissections of the zombies), believes that the undead plague victims can be made docile and domesticated through training and conditioning.
 He keeps a collection of captive undead for use as test subjects in a large underground corral in the compound.
 Sarah vehemently opposes Logan's conditioning research; instead, she wants to search for a possible cure for the virus.
 Sarah discovers that Logan has been experimenting on the corpses of the dead soldiers, including Major Cooper.
-Scared that the other soldiers will turn on them, Sarah reluctantly keeps this a secret.
+Fearful that the other soldiers will turn on them, Sarah reluctantly keeps this a secret.

-The angry and unstable Captain Rhodes and his soldiers vehemently object to the dangers involved in capturing zombies and keeping them inside the compound.
-The tension between soldiers and scientists worsens in the face of dwindling supplies, the loss of communication with other survivors, and slow, uncertain progress in the research.
-During a meeting, Rhodes declares that he is taking command of the base.
+The soldiers range from decent and workmanlike to mean-spirited and confrontational, especially the unstable Captain Rhodes.
+Rhodes vehemently objects to the dangers involved in capturing and maintaining zombie specimens, and tension between soldiers and scientists worsens in the face of dwindling supplies, the loss of communication with other survivors, and slow, uncertain progress in the research.
+During a meeting, Rhodes declares that he is establishing martial law under his command in the compound.
 He only grants the scientists "some" time to prove results and declares that he will execute anyone who interferes with his leadership.
-He also threatens to abandon the scientists and leave the compound, cutting off their protection from the undead hordes.
+He also threatens to abandon the scientists and leave the compound, cutting off their protection from the undead hordes, though he cannot rebut Logan's sarcastic asides that the soldiers have nowhere to run to and no way to stop the zombies on their own.